lu-gflores/PasswordGenerator/README.md

-# 03 JavaScript: Password Generator
+# Password Generator

-Create an application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+## Description

-If you are unfamiliar with special characters, take a look at [some examples](https://www.owasp.org/index.php/Password_special_characters).
+The purpose of this project is to create an app that will generate a password based on the user's criteria to which they may use for greater security.
+Given some of the fundamentals of JavaScript, I have been tasked with this assignment and must create the program so that it matches the user's given choices.
+This involved the use of arrays, conditional statements, and loops and how to make them coherent.
+To ensure this is accomplished, I followed the user story and acceptance criteria to ensure I fulfilled the the requirements below.

 ## User Story